+Overjet is a type of bite misalignment that represents an excessive protrusion of your upper front teeth.
 Overjet doesn’t present any immediate medical issues, but because it alters your bite, it can cause uneven enamel wear and lead to tooth and gum decay down the road.
 Not to mention, having an overjet might make you feel less comfortable with your smile.

 How Do Home Teeth Aligners Work?

-Are Home Teeth Aligners Effective for Overjet?
+Can Home Teeth Aligners Fix Overjet?

 Home teeth aligners are part of an evolving industry, but one that’s backed by research and proven results.
 Several companies have sprouted up over the past few years, but not all of them offer bite correction as part of their program.
 We’ve thoroughly researched the options for you and compiled a list of the best home aligners for overjet treatment:

-Byte’s claim to fame is their ability to deliver impressive results even faster than the competition — their average treatment plan length is just 4–5 months.
+Byte’s claim to fame is their ability to deliver impressive results faster than most of the competition — their average treatment plan length is just 4–5 months.
 Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with premium materials to withstand nighttime teeth grinding.

 - Byte includes their high-frequency vibration device, the HyperByte, in the cost of your aligner bundle.
-When used properly, the HyperByte can help provide a more comfortable aligner fit and encourage faster dental shifts.
+When used properly, the HyperByte can help provide a more comfortable aligner fit and faster dental shifts for some customers.

 - Their financing plans don’t require a credit check, so everyone qualifies.

-- Byte-At-Night only requires 10 hours of continuous wear per day instead of the usual 22.
+- Byte-At-Night only requires ten hours of continuous wear per day instead of the usual 22.

-- Byte includes aftercare retainers for free.
+- Byte includes one set of aftercare retainers for free.